Special Education Add-On Endorsement

 • Knowledge of progress monitoring and assessment

-Are you a licensed K-12 teacher in Virginia looking for a pathway into special education?
+Are you a licensed teacher in Virginia looking for a pathway into special education?

 Acquire the skills and expertise necessary to teach and support students with diverse learning needs through Longwood University’s online special education add-on endorsement.